 - Be mindful of the weather.
 On hot and/or humid days, exercise in the early morning or late afternoon, or not at all.
 Be aware that heatstroke can happen at any time of the day, including at night.

-- Make sure your pet always has water available.
-Always have water available on dog walks.
+- Make sure your pet always has water available, and make sure to take water on dog walks.

 - Never leave pets in cars or hot rooms.